WordStar for Windows offers three different keystroke sets:

 To add extra commands you need to create a macro program that gives the required function and then assign this macro to the required keyboard command.

-Macro programs for five additional CTRL+K and two CTRL+Q commands that are not supported natively in WordStar for Windows have already been produced by Rich Zuris.
-These are all contained in a single LHA file that can be downloaded using the following link: CTRLK.EXE - Self-extracting LHA file (14Kb)
+Macro programs for CTRL+U and CTRL+Y commands which are not supported natively in WordStar for Windows have already been produced by Karl Fuss.
+These are both contained in a single LHA file that can be downloaded using the following link: CTRLUY.EXE - Self-extracting LHA file (4Kb).

 Installing the Macro Files

-- After downloading the CTRLK.EXE file copy it into a temporary directory (folder) on your hard disk.
+- After downloading the CTRLUY.EXE file copy it into a temporary directory (folder) on your hard disk.

-- Double-click on the CTRLK.EXE file to expand the contents of the archive.
+- Double-click on the CTRLUY.EXE file to expand the contents of the archive.
 You will be asked to confirm that you want to extract the files in the archive.

 - Type Y, then press Return.

-- This will extract the seven WordStar for Windows Macro (.WMC) files into the same directory as the CTRLK.EXE file.
+- This will extract the two WordStar for Windows Macro (.WMC) files into the same directory as the CTRLUY.EXE file.
+A text file with details of the macros will also be placed in the directory.

-- Copy the seven .WMC files into your WordStar for Windows macros directory - usually called C:\WSWIN\MACROS
+- Copy both the .WMC files into your WordStar for Windows macros directory - usually called C:\WSWIN\MACROS

 Configuring the Extra Keyboard Commands